entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ---

-The URL of your running Entando quickstart environment is http://YOUR-HOST-NAME/app-builder/.
+The URL of your running Entando instance is http://YOUR-HOST-NAME/app-builder/.

 - Example URL